Aditya-Bhalotia/8bit_vector_processor/testbecnh/README.md

 # Testbench
--This folder contains the testbench for the verifying the functionality of the code.
+-This folder contains the testbench for the verifying the functionality of the code.<br>
 -This verilog file needs to be kept in the same top level folder as the files in the modules folder.